When a real estate investor sells a property, the investor has the potential to be liable for up to three different types of taxes:

 To understand the impact of depreciation recapture taxes, an example is helpful.
 To make this point, special attention should be paid to three dollar amounts in a purchase and sale:

-With these three amounts in mind, there are two scenarios that investors may encounter with regard to depreciation recapture and capital gains.
+With these three amounts in mind (purchase price, accumulated depreciation, and sale price), there are two scenarios that investors may encounter with regard to depreciation recapture and capital gains.
 They are taxed differently.

 To set up this example, suppose an investor purchases a property for $1,000,000.
 Over 5 years, they take $250,000 in depreciation, which means the adjusted basis is $750,000 ($1,000,000 – $250,000).